 Example

-Connecting them reveals that whenever a digit highlighted in green is possible, the yellows become impossible and vice-versa.
+Connecting them reveals that whenever a digit highlighted in green is possible, the yellows become impossible, and vice-versa.
 Thus, there are only two sets of possibilities within this chain for number 4, the green and the yellow sets.

 When testing them on the grid, the player finds that the 4 highlighted in red would be an impossible candidate in both cases.
-It can then be safely removed from that cell, leaving only numbers 1 and 2 as candidates to it.
+It can then be safely removed from that cell, leaving only numbers 1 and 2 as candidates for it.

-Forcing chains is one of the easiest advanced Sudoku strategies to understand.
+Forcing chains are one of the easiest advanced Sudoku strategies to understand.
 Unfortunately, applying it requires very high levels of concentration and the outcome can be uncertain.
 When it does work, it gives the player the solution for one cell.

 To apply a simple forcing chain, there must be cells with only two candidates in the grid.
-The player picks one and begins testing the changes to puzzle when applying each of the two digits in that cell.
+The player picks one and begins testing the changes to the puzzle when applying each of the two digits in that cell.
 The goal is to find if there is a cell that would bear the same result whichever digit is used.
 If so, that will safely be the solution for it.

 Example